Rokiis1/roadmap/data_types/1_level/1_level_data_types.md

 ## Type casting

-If we want to change the type of a variable by converting an `int` to a `float` or a `str` to an `int` or other type we can use Python's **built-in class constructors** (*a recipe that creates a meal from ingredients*) to perform **type conversion(casting)**.
+If we want to change the type of a variable by converting an `int` to a `float` or a `str` to an `int` or other type we can use Python **built-in class constructors** (*a recipe that creates a meal from ingredients*) to perform **type conversion(casting)**.
 This allows you to explicitly convert values from one data type to another, making it easier to work with different representations of data.

 Below are some examples of how to change types